ClojureBridge/curriculum/outline/web.md

 - In Safari, go to Safari menu - Preferences - Advanced - Check "Show Develop menu in menu bar."
 Then go to Develop - Show Page Source
 - In Internet Exploer, go to View - Source

-Look at the parts that have angle brackets around them like <this>.
+Look at the parts that have angle brackets around them like `<this>`.
 Those are HTML tags.
-Search for <h1>.
-That is a tag that tells the browser to display the text until the close tag, </h1>, as a level one header.
+Search for `<h1>`.
+That is a tag that tells the browser to display the text until the close tag, `</h1>`, as a level one header.
 Look at the web page and see how that text displays.

 ##Making the simplest web application

 Let's make the simplest possible web application.
-It will say hello in the bbrowser
+It will say hello in the browser

 ```clj
 (ns hello)